PooriaT/Sumcast/README.md

 ## Contribution

 We welcome contributions from the community!
-If you have suggestions, bug reports, or would like to contribute code or documentation, please feel free to open an issue or submit a pull request on our GitHub repository.
+If you have suggestions, or bug reports, or would like to contribute code or documentation, please feel free to open an issue or submit a pull request on our GitHub repository.

 ## License